Magic and the power of intentional belief

 The power of story to shape and reshape reality

 We think in stories.
-We shape our experience of reality with the complex weaving of those stories.
+We shape our experience of reality with the complex weaving and layering of those stories.
 If we can change the stories we’re telling ourselves, we can change our experience of reality.
 That’s the essence of magic—the ability to alter the story as it’s happening.

 Magic without movement is impotent, and stories are how we make it move.